Building & Prospecting During COVID-19

 If you are like most insurance businesses, your producers have already reached out to current clients to touch base, affirmed that you are there to support them, and addressed any modifications that might be appropriate to secure their book of business for the long-term.
-But how do you build a pipeline of new prospect opportunities while “sheltering in place” and “social distancing?”
+But how do you perform prospecting during the pandemic that is COVID-19 where “sheltering in place” and “social distancing” exist?

 Don’t let inertia take hold.
 There’s no better time than now to start building your prospect pipeline as a component of your short and long-term business strategy.
-Define the types of businesses that you best serve, research and gather intel on companies and key decision makers in your market, and plan steps for initiating prospecting activities.
-Your producers should amp up their efforts to build prospect lists and establish relationships while business activity is quiet so that when the right selling moment occurs, they are ready to deliver.
+Define the types of businesses you best serve, research and gather intel on companies and key decision makers in your market, and plan steps for initiating prospecting activities.
+Producers should amp up their efforts to build prospect lists and establish relationships.
+At the same time, business activity is quiet so that they are ready to deliver when the right selling moment occurs.

 Step 1: Define your Niche Selection

 Producers should evaluate their current client list and look for any patterns by industry types.
 Are those industries growing or stagnant?
-Does your existing book have a strong concentration of local businesses or national ones?
+Does your existing book have a strong concentration of local or national businesses?
 Do you have higher concentrations of certain types of business?
 Are you more knowledgeable about some businesses and not others?
 With which businesses do you have the most success?
-Retail, transportation, energy or financial firms?
-The answers to these questions are the foundation for identifying, researching and adding new prospects to your list.
+Retail, transportation, energy, or financial firms?
+The answers to these questions are the foundation for identifying, researching, and adding new prospects to your list.

 Step 2: Research Companies and Key Decision Makers

 Start with a set of basic demographics.
 Identify owners and key leadership staff of the company.
 Document office locations, associations, and known community involvement.
 Look at their website to understand what they highlight and what is prominent.